rjgallego/twitter-showcase/README.md

 # DROPS - A React + Express App
-DROPS is a web application build with a React front-end and Express backend.
+DROPS is a web application build with a React front-end and Express back-end.
 The back-end uses the Twitter API to pull tweet information by keyword or username and send that information back to the front-end for display.

 Try out the live version here: [DROPS Site](https://twitter-drops.herokuapp.com/)